Bahrain and U.S. Armed Forces Conduct Joint Anti-Terrorism Exercise

-210112-N-KZ419-1125 U.S. 5TH FLEET AREA OF OPERATIONS (Jan.
-12, 2021) Bahrain Defense Force and U.S. Naval Forces Central Command personnel set security during a joint anti-terrorism exercise in the U.S. 5th Fleet area of operations, Jan.
-12. The bilateral exercise focused on enhancing mutual security and anti-terrorism capabilities by testing responses to simulated scenarios.
+210113-N-KZ419-1087 U.S. 5TH FLEET AREA OF OPERATIONS (Jan.
+13, 2021) Bahrain Defense Force explosive ordnance disposal technicians control a robot to investigate a simulated improvised explosive device during a joint anti-terrorism exercise with U.S. Naval Forces Central Command in the U.S. 5th Fleet area of operations, Jan.
+13. The bilateral exercise focused on enhancing mutual security and anti-terrorism capabilities by testing responses to simulated scenarios.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Dawson Roth)

 |Date Taken: